 For these reasons, many researchers recommend that parents co-sleep by keeping their babies on a separate sleeping surface, like a "side car" style bassinet.

 For scientific information about co-sleeping--and safety guidelines--check out

 my article about bed sharing with infants.

+In addition, check out the website for Dr. James McKenna’s Mother-Baby Behavioral Sleep Laboratory of Notre Dame University.
 McKenna is an anthropologist and world-renowned expert on infant sleep, sudden infant death syndrome, and breastfeeding.

-Realize that "sleeping through the night" is a Western ideal
+8. Realize that "sleeping through the night" is a Western ideal

 Some books or websites offering tips for breastfeeding moms seem to imply that failure to “sleep through the night” is a pathology.
 Although medical problems are sometimes the cause of lost sleep, the truth is that short sleeping bouts are biologically normal—-for both adults and babies.

 Western culture is enamored with the idea of sleeping for 7-8 hours at a stretch, and babies are expected to conform to this pattern within a few months of birth.
 But there is no biological basis for this expectation.
 At best, older babies might learn to sleep for 4-5 hours at a time.
 Parents who claim their babies sleep longer are usually unaware that their babies have awakened during the night.

 And cross-cultural evidence strongly suggests that the idea of sleeping through the night—-for adults or babies--is a Western peculiarity.
 In non-Western cultures, people sleep in shorter intervals, and are less regular about the timing of sleep (Worthman and Melby 2002).